Diversity, Equity, Inclusion & Belonging

 young Afro-American men standing together

-Multicultural Scholars Program
+MSP Scholars Program

 A unique program developed to recruit and support undergraduate students from underrepresented backgrounds into various academic majors as a means of increasing the diversity of the student body at KU.